The Patriot Post® · Controlling the Narrative

 CBS sensibly included the hurricane as a debate topic but did not venture into the question of how well or how poorly the current administration had prepared for or was managing the unfolding disaster.
 Instead, the candidates were asked about their positions on climate change policy, as if greater commitment, pledges to spend even more money, and government mandates on fossil fuel use and electric vehicles would somehow make the whole problem of lethal weather events go away.

 In both introducing and closing out that segment, co-moderator Norah O'Donnell pointed to “overwhelming” scientific consensus on the linkage between climate change and the severity and frequency of hurricanes.
 But she’s wrong: the data say otherwise, and the science is far from settled.
-Later that week, Joe Biden added his own two cents, stating that “anyone who still believes it’s a hoax” — obviously referring to Donald Trump — “is brain dead.”
+Later that week, Joe Biden added his own two cents, stating that “anyone who still believes it’s a hoax” — obviously referring to Donald Trump — “is brain-dead.”
 He also ignored the spotty performance of FEMA.

 At least CBS and the administration have their talking points aligned.

-Immigration — and Springfield, Ohio.
 A particularly telling example of CBS narrative control came at the tail end of the immigration segment when JD Vance wandered off their carefully planned ranch, pointing out that the Biden-Harris administration has actively helped more than a million immigrants bypass the legal immigration system via the parole process.

-State of Democracy.
-And who won the 2020 election?
 While they keep telling us that Trump should stop relitigating the 2020 election (and he should), our media would like nothing better.
 CBS made that the final debate topic, the most memorable slot on the agenda.
 It came in the form of a loaded question for Vance: VP Mike Pence would not go along with Trump’s effort to “overturn” the 2020 election result by refusing to certify the election results on January 6.
 Would Vance do the same?

 That opened the door for Governor Walz to deliver a well-rehearsed, passionate pitch about Donald Trump’s unprecedented effort to overturn the election and to pose his own well-timed point-blank question to Vance — did Trump lose?

-Vance parried by pointing out the simple reality that despite all of the hand-wringing about insurrection and assaults on democracy and Trump’s plan to be a dictator, the 2020 election was certified as planned on January 6 (although a few hours late) and 14 days later Joe Biden was inaugurated, also as planned and without incident.
+Vance parried by pointing out the simple reality that despite all of the hand-wringing about insurrection and assaults on democracy and Trump’s plan to be a dictator, the 2020 election was certified as planned on January 6 (although a few hours late), and 14 days later Joe Biden was inaugurated, also as planned and without incident.

 Nevertheless, the exchange worked for CBS and for the administration’s intent to spare no effort to make sure the January 6 horror stories remain front and center.

-And now, just a week later, does any of this matter?
+A week later, does any of this matter?
 The media’s persistent hand on the scales is simply par for the course, just another 90 minutes of unsolicited “help” for any undecided voters who rely on information from CBS, CNN, or NBC.
 And in fairness, the same must be said for Fox News viewers on the other side.

 But last week’s debate was a capsule example of how media plays the game and a reminder to all that our once-neutral media is nothing of the sort.
 In a close election, as this one probably is, it could make a critical difference.

 The coming election could not be more important.
 We are at an inflection point in our history (a frequent Joe Biden assertion with which we can all agree).
 The election outcome quite possibly could affect the survival of our great nation.
-And so, a takeaway for voters: don’t let anyone — and particularly biased media on either side — tell us how to vote.
+And so, a takeaway for voters: Don’t let anyone — particularly biased media on either side — tell us how to vote.